chetansinghsajwan/notes/http/status-code.md

 Values outside the range 100..599 are invalid.
 Implementations often use values outside of that range for internal communication of non-HTTP status (For example, library errors).
 A client that receives a response with an invalid status code should process the response as if it had a [5xx (Server Error)](http/status-code/5xx) status code.

-A single request can have multiple associated responses: zero or more interim (non-final) responses with status codes in the "informational" ([1xx](https://httpwg.org/specs/rfc9110.html#status.1xx)) range, followed by exactly one final response with a status code in one of the other ranges.
+A single request can have multiple associated responses: zero or more interim (non-final) responses with status codes in the [1xx Informational](http/status-code/1xx) range, followed by exactly one final response with a status code in one of the other ranges.

 ## References